 🧾 Ingredients Needed

-You just need 7 ingredients to make the best vegan caramel sauce from scratch.
+You just need 7 ingredients to make the best vegan caramel sauce using condensed milk.
 Here's what to grab:

 - Soft Brown Sugar - This is an important ingredient as its acidity and caramelized taste give a delicious flavor to the caramel sauce.